Module tf.about.install

 windows: no extra instructions.
 Two installers will be launched, let them work with the same default location for installation.

-Work with Text-Fabric
+Work with TF

 In a notebook, put this incantation in a cell and run it: